Applicant information 2026

 - They are eligible for free school meals

-- They are from a family with an income of below £30,000
+- They are from a family with an income of below £30,000, though we may be willing to consider those with a family income of up to £35,000

 - They are estranged from their family

-If any of these apply to you, you will be able to tell us in the interview invitation reply form.
+If any of these apply to you, you will be able to tell us in the King's College Applicant Form.
 You will be asked to submit appropriate evidence, which will be kept confidential from your interviewers throughout the admissions process.
-You must then send us an online or paper receipt, along with your bank details, and we will reimburse you as soon as possible.
+After your interview, you must then send us an online or paper receipt, along with your bank details, and we will reimburse you as soon as possible.
 We are unable to reimburse travel costs for non-UK-based applicants.

 Decisions for all applicants